dougbean/DBCodeChallenge/README.md

 I also used the Singleton design pattern in the web api. https://en.wikipedia.org/wiki/Singleton_pattern.
 Some people claim that singleton is really an anti-pattern.
 I suppose that depends on how it is used and it is a matter for reflection.
 It serves my purpose here.

-The requirements also specified a web api where one can post one record at a time as a json.
-The post request puts a record in a cache and the get request gets those cached records.
+The requirements also specified a web api where one can POST one record at a time as a json.
+The POST request puts a record in a cache and the GET request gets those cached records.

 The following uri will bring up the Swagger interface: https://localhost:{port}/swagger/index.html